YakovL/TiddlyWiki_abego/readme.md

-This repository contains TiddlyWiki Classic plugins created by Udo Borkowski, a prominent author who created such important pieces such as ForEachTiddlerPlugin, IntelliTaggerPlugin, and YourSearchPlugin.
+This repository contains TiddlyWiki Classic plugins created by Udo Borkowski, a prominent author who created such important pieces as ForEachTiddlerPlugin, IntelliTaggerPlugin, and YourSearchPlugin.

 Sadly, Udo is no longer with us, and this repository serves as the central hub